 We are going from golden oldies to a relatively new topwater lure – the SPRO Rat.

 This is a big-fish bait and is designed to target the largest and baddest bass in the pond.
 Think of a bass that is large enough to eat a rat, and you get the picture.

 You will see this is a lipped bait, and as a result, it swims like a crankbait, but it remains on the surface.
-The jointed body makes the SPRO BBZ-1 Rat roll and slither on the surface imitating a swimming mammal.
+The jointed body makes the SPRO BBZ-1 Rat roll and slithers on the surface, imitating a swimming mammal.

 Don’t overlook this bait for night fishing.
 This thing can crush fish in the evening after the sun goes down, and it comes in some pretty wild colors as well.
-If your a bass angler that dabbles in other species such as pike and musky, be sure to use it for those species as well.
+If you're a bass angler that dabbles in other species, such as pike and musky, be sure to use it for those species as well.

-Let’s take a look at some frequently asked questions on topwater fishing, if your new to topwater fishing, this section can give you some insight on common questions.
+Let’s take a look at some frequently asked questions on topwater fishing.
+If you’re new to topwater fishing, this section can give you some insight into common questions.

 Typically your best chances on a stable weather day like a sunny summer day will be in the first couple hours of daylight in the early morning and the last couple hours of daylight through to dusk, and if conditions are right, they could work all night long.

 Generally speaking, topwater tactics are best for ultra-shallow water conditions.
 Areas with heavy covers, like thick weeds, brush, stumps, docks and lily pads, trees, heavy timber structures, and even areas of deep shade, are great areas to use topwater frogs, poppers, and other lures.

 These lures will make enough surface commotion to bring the fish out of the structure if you can cast it within an acceptable range.